On this page

 Freelancers/self-employed professionals are almost always considered entrepreneurs for the purposes of turnover tax, which means that they must charge and pay VAT on their income.
 If your level of income is low, you may be eligible for the small businesses tax scheme (kleineondernemersregeling).
 In addition, some services (in journalism and education, for example) are exempt from VAT.

-Please note: As of 1 January 2020 there will be some changes in VAT numbers.
-Self-employed professionals will automatically receive a new VAT number and will then have 2 VAT numbers: a VAT identification number (btw-id) and a VAT tax number.
+As of 1 January 2020 there have been some changes in VAT numbers.
+Sole proprietors and self-employed professionals now have 2 VAT numbers: a VAT identification number (btw-id) and a VAT tax number.

 Entrepreneur for the purposes of income tax